Valery E. Forbes

 Valery E. Forbes is an American ecologist and professor specializing in environmental toxicology.
-Since the start of the 2022-2023 academic season, she has been the Dean of the Charles E. Schmidt College of Science at Florida Atlantic University.
-Her research expertise is in ecotoxicology, where she primarily studies effects of environmental stresses on organisms at different levels of biological organization.
+Since the start of the 2022-2023 academic season, she has been Dean of the Charles E. Schmidt College of Science at Florida Atlantic University.
+Prior to this, she served as Dean of the College of Biological Sciences at University of Minnesota (2015-2022), Director of the School of Biological Sciences at University of Nebraska-Lincoln (2011-2015), and Founding Head of the Department of Environmental, Social and Spatial Change at Roskilde University, Denmark (2006-2011).Her research expertise is in ecotoxicology, where she primarily studies effects of environmental stressors, such as toxic chemicals, on organisms at different levels of biological organization.

 Education

-As an undergraduate student, Forbes received B. A.'s in Biology and Geology at Binghamton University in 1983.
-She later attended Stony Brook University, completing her M.S. in Marine Environmental Sciences in 1984, and her PhD in Coastal Oceanography in 1988.
+As an undergraduate student, Forbes received B. A.'s in Biology and Geology from Binghamton University in 1983.
+She later attended Stony Brook University, completing her M.S. in Marine Environmental Science in 1984, and her PhD in Coastal Oceanography in 1988.

 Scientific contributions

-Research in the Forbes lab is aimed at improving environmental management through increased understanding of how risks, such as exposure to toxins and temperature change, impact ecosystems.
-With over 350 peer reviewed publications and a google scholar citation index of 8658, Forbes is an internationally recognized expert in assessing risks to complex ecosystems through population modeling.
-Her expertise led to her participation of an advisory council formed to advise SETAC-Europe about using mechanistic effect models for ecological risk assessment of chemicals.
+Forbes' research is aimed at improving environmental management through increased understanding of how risks, such as exposure to toxic chemicals and environmental changes, impact ecological systems.
+With over 400 publications and a google scholar h-index 60, Forbes is an internationally recognized expert in assessing risks to complex ecological systems using population modeling.
+Her expertise led to her participation in an advisory group formed to advise SETAC-Europe about using mechanistic effect models for ecological risk assessment of chemicals.